Monday, July 22, 2024

 School picnic to Picket Fence farm

 I barely knew the parents of any of their classmates in SG whereas here in India, I not only know by name but have personally met and struck a rapport with most of the parents of their classmates.
 We keep in touch and periodically share useful information on a grade-specific chat group.
-When there is a common concern, no matter how minor, we parents unite to raise the issue to the school which usually results in prompt action.
+When there is a common concern, no matter how minor, we parents unite to raise the issue to the school which usually results in swift action.
 I can also liaise with their teachers directly which was not an option in SG.
 From a more stiffly formal, business-like schooling experience we we used to before, the more casual, flexible and personal touch has been a welcome change.
 The girls have been fortunate to have wonderful teachers and amicable classmates here in Bengaluru and I am ready to make a wager that they don’t miss their school in SG in the slightest.

 An underrated school perk is that I can send curries, parathas or curd rice in my daughters lunch box without worrying about their classmates getting offended by the look or smell.
 Plus, given the lack of allergy threats in the school, we don’t have to worry about packing foods that contain nuts.